Georg Cantor: Philosophy, religion, literature and Cantor's mathematics

 Some Christian theologians saw Cantor's work as a challenge to the uniqueness of the absolute infinity in the nature of God.
 In particular, neo-Thomist thinkers saw the existence of an actual infinity that consisted of something other than God as jeopardizing "God's exclusive claim to supreme infinity".
-Cantor strongly believed that this view was a misinterpretation of infinity, and was convinced that set theory could help correct this mistake: "... the transfinite species are just as much at the disposal of the intentions of the Creator and His absolute boundless will as are the finite numbers.".
-Prominent neo-scholastic German philosopher Konstantin Gutberlet was in favor of such theory, holding that it didn't oppose the nature of God.
+Cantor strongly believed that this was a misinterpretation of infinity and was convinced that set theory could help correct this mistake: "the transfinite species are just as much at the disposal of the intentions of the Creator and His absolute boundless will as are the finite numbers".
+Prominent neo-scholastic German philosopher Konstantin Gutberlet was in favor of such theory, holding that it did not contradict the nature of God.

-Cantor also believed that his theory of transfinite numbers ran counter to both materialism and determinism – and was shocked when he realized that he was the only faculty member at Halle who did not hold to deterministic philosophical beliefs.
+Cantor also believed his theory of transfinite numbers ran counter to both materialism and determinism and was shocked when he realized that he was the only faculty member at Halle who did not hold deterministic philosophical beliefs.

-It was important to Cantor that his philosophy provided an "organic explanation" of nature, and in his 1883 Grundlagen, he said that such an explanation could only come about by drawing on the resources of the philosophy of Spinoza and Leibniz.
-In making these claims, Cantor may have been influenced by F. A. Trendelenburg, whose lecture courses he attended at Berlin, and in turn Cantor produced a Latin commentary on Book 1 of Spinoza's Ethica.
+It was important to Cantor that his philosophy provide an "organic explanation" of nature, and in his 1883 Grundlagen, he said that such an explanation could arise only by drawing on the resources of the philosophy of Spinoza and Leibniz.
+In making these claims, Cantor may have been influenced by F. A. Trendelenburg, whose lecture courses he attended at Berlin.
+Cantor produced a Latin commentary on Book 1 of Spinoza's Ethica.
 Trendelenburg was also the examiner of Cantor's Habilitationsschrift.

-In 1888, Cantor published his correspondence with several philosophers on the philosophical implications of his set theory.
-In an extensive attempt to persuade other Christian thinkers and authorities to adopt his views, Cantor had corresponded with Christian philosophers such as Tilman Pesch and Joseph Hontheim, as well as theologians such as Cardinal Johann Baptist Franzelin, who once replied by equating the theory of transfinite numbers with pantheism.
-Although later this Cardinal accepted the theory as valid, due to some clarifications from Cantor's.
-Cantor even sent one letter directly to Pope Leo XIII himself, and addressed several pamphlets to him.
+In 1888, Cantor published his correspondence with several philosophers on set theory's philosophical implications.
+In an extensive attempt to persuade other Christian thinkers and authorities of his views, Cantor had corresponded with Christian philosophers such as Tilman Pesch and Joseph Hontheim, as well as theologians such as Cardinal Johann Baptist Franzelin, who once replied by equating the theory of transfinite numbers with pantheism.
+Franzelin accepted the theory after Cantor made some clarifications.
+Cantor even sent one letter directly to Pope Leo XIII, and addressed several pamphlets to him.